 History of the Royal Palace of Amsterdam

 When the Thirty Years’ War raged in Europe, it was hard to remain economically stable as a nation.
 To become more independent from the political disasters of Europe, The Netherlands invested more and more in their influence in their colonies.
 The colonies were crucial for The Netherlands to survive in an imperialistic Europe.
 And, as in a lot of things, the Dutch did a great job in that.
 With the economic stability for the Netherlands came wealth for Amsterdam.
 The Royal Palace Amsterdam is one of the results of the Dutch Golden Age of the 17th century.

 In 1648 architect Jacob van Campen was commissioned by the city council to construct a new town hall to meet the standards of Amsterdam’s prosperity.
 He did this by constructing a classicist style building, which reflects the style of important buildings of the Roman Empire.

-The Royal Palace Amsterdam was used since then as an official building of the city of Amsterdam, but is at the king’s disposal by act of parliament.
+The Royal Palace Amsterdam is now an official building of the city of Amsterdam, but is at the king’s disposal by act of parliament.

 For more information or to book a ticket, visit: paleisamsterdam.nl

 Interested in visiting museums?